jgm/pandoc/test/command/biblatex-sigfridsson.md

 ^D
 ---
-nocite: '[@*]'
+nocite: "[@*]"
 references:
-- abstract: 'Four methods for deriving partial atomic charges from the quantum chemical electrostatic potential (CHELP, CHELPG, Merz-Kollman, and RESP) have been compared and critically evaluated.
+- abstract: "Four methods for deriving partial atomic charges from the quantum chemical electrostatic potential (CHELP, CHELPG, Merz-Kollman, and RESP) have been compared and critically evaluated.
     It is shown that charges strongly depend on how and where the